ZeusWPI/Tab/README.md

 2. Run `yarn`
 3. Run `./bin/dev`
 4. Browse to [http://localhost:3000](http://localhost:3000)
+5. Setup the database with `bundle exec rails db:setup`
+6. Execute all migrations with `bundle exec rails db:migrate`
+7. Seed the database with `bundle exec rails db:seed`

 ## Adding clients

 A client can see and modify balances of other users.